k0ste/ansible-role-frr/README.md

 # Restart frr service after deploy or not.
 Actually restart is not performed,
 # only 'reload' (merge current configuration in RAM with 'frr.conf')
   restart: 'true'
-# Install frr package or not
+# Install/upgrade frr package or not
   install_package: 'true'
+# 'present' (do nothing if package is already installed) or 'latest' (always
+# upgrade to last version)
+  package_state: 'latest'
   daemons:
   - bgpd: 'yes'
     ospfd: 'yes'